thunknyc/i7t/README.md

 therefore EDN's) syntax.
 It is hosted atop Alex Shinn's [Chibi Scheme](https://github.com/ashinn/chibi-scheme).

+Among other things, I7n provides a protocol facility and uses it pervasively e.g. by supporting application of any object that supports the `core.appliable` / `apply` method or finding the length of any collection which supports the `core.col` / `length` method via the `len` procedure.

 Pull requests and issue submissions are welcomed.

 ## Using I7t